PercyShelly/ESMR/README.md

 **Raw data processing**

-Remove the citation relationship of papers published after 2015 (the number of citations in the future will only consider the articles to be ranked, that is, those published before 2015)

 Remove papers that have no references or are not cited by other articles

 Remove papers without a title or abstract

+In Aminer-2020, We removed the citation relationship of papers published after 2015.
+In Aminer-2014 and AAN, we removed the citation relationship of papers published after 2009.

  ```python
  processdata.py
  ```
-You can get the weight between author and author,between paper and paper,and between author and paper.
+You can get the weight between authors and authors,between papers and papers,and between authors and papers.

 **Document processing**